-Environmental Care in Anthroposcenic Environments: Voices and Practices from Albania and Serbia
+Environmental Care in Anthropo(s)cenic Landscapes: Voices and Practices from Albania and Serbia

 -